MicrosoftDocs/customer-insights/ci-docs/apis.md

 1. Select **Grant admin consent for...** to complete the app registration.

-You can use the Application/Client ID for this app registration with the Microsoft Authentication Library (MSAL) to obtain a bearer token to send with your request to the API.
+You can use the Application/Client ID for this app registration with the [Microsoft Authentication Library [MSAL)](/azure/active-directory/develop/msal-overview) to obtain a bearer token to send with your request to the API.

 <!-- :::image type="content" source="media/grant-admin-consent.gif" alt-text="How to grant admin consent."::: -->

-For more information about MSAL, see [Overview of Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview).

-For more information about app registration in Azure, see [Register an application](/graph/auth-register-app-v2).

 For information on using the APIs in our client libraries, see [Customer Insights client libraries](#customer-insights-client-libraries).